-If you'd like any help planning your trip, one of our locals in Cuba can plan out as much or as little of your trip as you'd like, all while helping to ensure that you are visiting legally under the Support for the Cuban People category.
-Check out our pricing page for more on what is included.
+If you'd like any help planning your trip, a local expert in Cuba can plan out as much or as little of your trip as you'd like, all while helping to ensure that your itinerary complies with the Support for the Cuban People category.
+Find a local.

 Buy a Cuban Tourist Card.
 This is a requirement of the Cuban government.
 People from most countries need one, not just American citizens.
 If you're traveling directly from the US, your card will be pink.
 If not, your card will be green.
 The simplest way to get your Cuban Tourist Card is to purchase it online in advance, but most airlines that fly to Cuba also offer Tourist Cards for sale.
 Call your airline for more information, ask a Cuba Hero, or check out this detailed guide to purchasing a Tourist Card.